Sources

 Simulation-specific source modules

 MARTINI provides source modules to simplify working with publicly-available simulation data sets.
-These currently include the EAGLESource, TNGSource and SimbaSource.
+These currently include the EAGLESource, TNGSource, SimbaSource and FIRESource.
 Example usage including how to obtain publicly available data is provided in a set of Jupyter notebooks.

 The Magneticum simulations are supported with the MagneticumSource, however detailed examples are not provided due to the lack of publicly available snapshot data.
 Interested users can refer to the API documentation of the class.

-There is also a SWIFTGalaxySource source module for SWIFT simulation data in conjunction with Velociraptor or Caesar halo catalogues; support for HBT+ and SOAP is also planned.
-A ColibreSource module exists, but since this galaxy formation model is still under development this is currently experimental functionality.
+There is also a SWIFTGalaxySource source module for SWIFT simulation data in conjunction with SOAP, Velociraptor or Caesar halo catalogues.
+There is also a variant for the COLIBRE simulations, the ColibreSource module.

 Finally, there is an SOSource module that interfaces with the SimObj package.
 That package is no longer maintained, but may facilitate working with some simulations including APOSTLE, C-EAGLE/Hydrangea and Auriga.